 If you are focusing on finding an agent you should read the article The Safest Way to Search For an Agent before proceeding.
-One of the best free reputable search engines for agents is Agent Query.
-So you can start looking for an agent there.
+This article on how to research and evaluate agents is also very helpful.
+One of the best free reputable search engines for agents is Agent Query, so you can start looking for an agent there.

 If you are looking at submitting a manuscript directly to a publisher, our index of manuscript publishers is a good place to start.
-We always check other watchdog site before reviewing a publisher.
+We always check other watchdog sites before reviewing a publisher.